 They reply with such things as, “Well, my mother has been ill recently; my partner left me six months ago, my daughter has just left home and I lost my job a couple of months ago”.
-It is only when I ask them this question that they realise the stress they have been under for the last few months.
-All of this stress takes its toll on the mind and body.
+It is only when I ask them this question that they realise the stress they have been under for the last few months and that all of this stress has taken its toll on the mind and body.

-What I had was a nervous breakdown.
-This basically occurs because your mind and body can only take so much.
+A breakdown basically occurs because your mind and body can only take so much.
 When you are going through a prolonged period of stress and worry, your body cannot cope, so it breaks down.
 It was not built or designed for what you have been putting it through.
 It has reached breaking point and has said enough is enough.

 Now all your mind and body is asking for is a rest and time to rejuvenate itself.
-Do we give it that time?
+Do we give it this time?
 No!
-Through no fault of our own, we then worry about these symptoms, worry that we are going mad and wonder why we feel so tired and emotionless.
-This puts more worry and strain on our already tired and overworked mind and body and so we then usually begin to feel worse.
-We tell ourselves we must get a grip of this thing, so we fight it and worry even more.
+Through no fault of our own, we then worry and stress about these symptoms, we may worry that we are going crazy and start a pointless battle to get rid of these feelings.

 Understanding the cycle of anxiety

-Well I think you can now see the cycle we get into and why these symptoms persist.
+Well, I think you can now see the cycle we get into and why these symptoms persist.
 This is exactly what I did for all those years while I suffered.
 In fact, I was worrying because I had been ill so long and my days were filled with fighting and worry.
 Looking back, it seems crazy that I did not recognise the cycle I was in or how I thought I could feel better through worrying and fighting.

-Through my understanding of anxiety and the knowledge I gained, I was able to reverse this habit of fighting and worry and give up this constant battle I had with myself.
+Through my understanding of anxiety and the knowledge I gained, I was able to reverse this habit of fighting and worrying and give up this constant battle I had with myself.
 I understood that what my mind and body needed was a break, but in my desperation to escape I was creating more of the problem I was trying to be free of.

 One day I just accepted that, OK, this is me now.
 I actually understand why I feel like this.
 I have created my own suffering and kept myself in this cycle, there is no outside force doing this to me; there is nothing to defeat or fix.
 I just need to give my mind and body a rest.